joshcova/EUGovernance/README.md

 **The Internal and External Dimensions of EU Governance**

-Slides for the self-designed course given to BA PPE students at the University of Düsseldorf (Sommer Semester, 2025).
+Slides for the self-designed course given to BA PPE students at the University of Düsseldorf (Summer Semester, 2025).
 The course was co-taught with Luuk Schmitz (https://luukschmitz.com/).

 Feel free to share and re-use!